-A newly formed group of companies committed to produce an hydrogen bus (and infrastructure) that could be sustainable not only from the environmental… but also from the economical point of view.
+A newly formed group of companies committed to produce a fuel cell bus (and infrastructure) that could be sustainable not only from the environmental… but also from the economical point of view.

 It’s the target of H2Bus Consortium, whose members are working together to deploy 1,000 zero-emission fuel cell electric buses (FCEBs) and related infrastructure in European cities at commercially competitive rates.